 Minifying and compressing your files will reduce their size considerably, reducing render-blocking time and speeding up your page’s rendering process.

-5. Remove unused CSS and JS files
+E. Remove Unused CSS and JS Files

 There’s nothing worse than resources that block your rendering and then go unused.
 These resources waste time and hurt your site’s performance without adding any value to the user’s experience.